By Lora GradyUpdated Jan 12, 2021

 No activities are safe for others if your kid isn’t feeling well, so if they have symptoms of infection—fever, coughing, sore throat, diarrhea or vomiting—then they should not be in social situations, “they should be at home isolating,” says Dr. Freeman.
 Getting tested if you’re concerned is always advisable.

 As eager as kids are to reunite with their pals, it’s still crucial to maintain physical distancing.
 “Making sure children, especially young children, are social distancing can be tough, but is key to minimizing risks,” says Dr. Freeman.
-“Reminding them that two meters looks like two arms’ lengths and other visual cues, such as pylons or tape on the floor [in group activities], can help.”
+“Reminding them that two meters looks like two arms’ lengths and other visual cues, such as pylons or tape on the floor [in], can help.”

 Continue to avoid large indoor gatherings, like birthday parties.
 “Kids can still celebrate; it just won’t be the same as pre-pandemic where everyone would gather around the cake to blow out candles.
 Those traditions should be modified,” says Dr. Freeman.
 A smaller outdoor party in open air with proper distancing is a better idea, since ventilation is a factor in spreading the illness.

 Kids can easily spread illness via touching their faces and high-touch surfaces, explains Dr. Freeman.
 “Kids are more at risk than adults in this way, given that their hands are always in their mouths and on their faces,” she says.
 Education is key: We should be teaching kids how to wash their hands, including the duration (20 seconds!) and the proper technique, says Dr. Freeman.
 Since kids won’t always have access to a sink, the next best thing is an alcohol-based hand sanitizer, so keep a hand sanitizer in their backpacks.